lateralmonster1/Code_Refactor/README.md

-This is an HTML site with CSS and SEO best practices User Story and Acceptance Criteria below
+This is an HTML site with CSS and SEO best practices.----- User Story and Acceptance Criteria below